jsugarelli/jsugarelli/README.md

 ## Twitter

 I try to keep away from social media (`Github != social_media`) to protect my time and be more productive, but I do use [Twitter](https://twitter.com/jsugarelli).
 If you want to receive the latest updates on my packages and learn about interesting things I come across, click [@jsugarelli](https://twitter.com/jsugarelli) to follow.

 ## Current projects

-* Writing an introductory microeconomics textbook (work in progress)
+* Reviewing the English translation of my German Python & JavaScript introductory textbook ([publisher: Springer](https://link.springer.com/book/10.1007/978-3-658-29850-0).
 * Giving lectures in economics at [Hochschule München](https://www.hm.edu/en/index.en.html)
-* Step: A simple, extendable, web-based programming language for beginners, written in PHP.
-With step-by-step exaplanation of program execution and support for multiple (natural) languages.
-Soon as a repo on GitHub.

 ## Languages & Tools